 Aerial (drone) surveys

-BUG has Permission for Commercial Operations for conducting aerial survey work with Small Unmanned Aircraft Systems (SUAS), or drones.
+BUG has a PDRA01 Operational Authorisation for conducting aerial survey work with Unmanned Aircraft Systems (UAS), or drones.
 We currently have a fleet of five drones which are used for a range of purposes, from assessing archaeological digs to mapping of species and habitats.

 As technology advances, drones are fast becoming a quick and cost-effective way to collect large amounts of high resolution aerial mapping data that until recently was prohibitively expensive; particularly for smaller projects.